 Not necessarily but I do believe that it's best to get most nutrients from food when possible.
 For example, your multivitamin probably contains folic acid.
 Folic acid is the synthetic form of folate -the natural form of the vitamin.
 Folic acid is absorbed better than the natural form.

 Folic acid does help reduce birth defects and that's good.
-However some research also shows that folic acid supplements (and food that is fortified with folic acid) appear to increase the risk for prostate and colon cancer!
+However, some research also shows that folic acid supplements (and food that is fortified with folic acid) appear to increase the risk for prostate and colon cancer!
 Just as babies need folic acid to grow, so too does cancer.

 This doesn't happen when people eat food in its natural (not fortified) state.
 As you see, things can be very complicated.
-While folic acid supplements may be best for pregnant woman, they may not always be the best for everybody else.
+While folic acid supplements may be best for pregnant women, they may not always be the best for everybody else.

-Do Colon Cleanses Work?
+Does Colon Cleanses Work?

 Many people take colon cleanse supplements for weight loss.
 When you look at the ingredients in these supplements, what you often see is fiber and things that cause the colon to contract (like senna).
 This means that colon cleanses are laxatives.
 Here's the thing; laxatives (and colon cleanse supplements) work in the large intestate – where the poop is.
 They do not work in the small intestine – where we absorb calories.